What you need to know

-- Home insurance.
+- 1. Jump to Home insurance.
 Why do I need it?

-- How much should I insure my home for?
+- 4. Jump to How much should I insure my home for?

-- What if I can’t find my survey?
+- 5. Jump to What if I can’t find my survey?

 Home insurance can include buildings and contents cover.
 If bad weather damages your property or you’re the victim of malicious damage, buildings cover may cover the cost of repair.
 If you experience a leak that ruins your carpets, contents insurance may cover the cost of replacing such furnishings.

 In a nutshell, home insurance gives you peace of mind that your home and contents are protected, should the worst happen.Back to top